klee325/magnetometer-code/README.md

 Note: when saving live plots, save them as .svg files to preserve image quality.

 All outputs in nanotesla (50000 nT per volt).
-To change to microtesla change the SENSITIVITY to 50 (50 µT per volt).
+To change to microtesla, change the SENSITIVITY to 50 (50 µT per volt).